CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

 4. Change the colour to blue, and click Run \(Remember, this is the button that says "Click To Run"\).

-5. Your website should look something like this now:
+5. Your website should look something like this now: \[SCREENSHOT\]

 6. What's going on?
+The file styles.css is a special file called a **stylesheet**.
+You can recognise a stylesheet file by the **.css** in its name.

 7. For a full list of colours available to use, go to dojo.soy/html-colors

 8. Change the color to "blue"